-There is a sign or two on the ground indicating the wait time and a few other things.
-Note here that there is no FastPass+ for this attraction.
+A sign on the ground level indicates the wait time and a few other things.

 For reference, the Omni-mover ride system is also used on other popular attractions in the Magic Kingdom like Haunted Mansion and The Little Mermaid ride.

-So where does the spin come from?
-This attraction does have a control that allows you to spin if you desire.
+So, what makes it spin?
+This attraction has a control that allows you to turn if you desire.
 The object of Space Ranger Spin is to use the interactive controls to shoot at targets and defeat the evil Emperor Zurg.

 Monsters, Inc. Laugh Floor is another attraction in Tomorrowland at Magic Kingdom.
-It does offer FastPass+, but do you need it?
-I hope not.
 This attraction comes in the form of a comedy show.
 Typically, the only real wait time will be however long it is until the next showtime.

 Tomorrowland is probably most known for its Space Mountain roller coaster ride.
 The indoor coaster recently celebrated its 45th anniversary at the Magic Kingdom.
-This attraction is an interior roller coaster where the majority of the ride is in the dark.
+This attraction is an interior roller coaster where most of the ride is in the dark.

 Space Mountain is considered a thrill ride with a height requirement of 44 inches.
-You’ll more than likely want to grab an initial FastPass+ for this one because wait times can be fairly long throughout the day.
+This attraction meets to long wait times throughout the day.

 If you are looking for a ride for children in Tomorrowland, look no further than the Speedway.
 Almost every child wants to drive their very own car, and that’s the whole idea of Tomorrowland Speedway.

-This classic attraction is fully outdoors so it won’t be operating in the event of severe weather.
-There is also the opportunity for FastPass+ here but if you are riding earlier in the day or later evening you shouldn’t need it.
+This classic attraction is entirely outdoors, so it won’t be operating in the event of severe weather.

 There is a 32″ height requirement to drive a car on the Tomorrowland Speedway ride.

 While in Tomorrowland, you’ll want to hop aboard the Tomorrowland Transit Authority Peoplemover.
-It will always be on my personal top five list of favorite attractions.
-This slow-moving attraction is the perfect place to break from crowds, rest your feet, or just enjoy the views of Tomorrowland.
+This slow-moving attraction is the perfect place to break from crowds, rest your feet, or enjoy the views of Tomorrowland.

-Prepare to sit back, relax, and enjoy some pretty special views along the way.
+Prepare to sit back, relax, and enjoy some pretty remarkable views along the way.

 The Peoplemover has a duration of about 16 minutes, often making it a spot where tired kids fall asleep by the end.

 One of the attractions you’ll see while on the Peoplemover is Walt Disney’s Carousel of Progress.
-This attraction originally debuted at the 1964-65 World’s Fair, and later on at Disneyland before moving to Walt Disney World in 1975.
+This attraction initially debuted at the 1964-65 World’s Fair and later at Disneyland before moving to Walt Disney World in 1975.

-Carousel of Progress can also be considered a nice place to break in the event of afternoon rain, crowds, or hot temperatures.
+Carousel of Progress is an excellent place to break in the event of afternoon rain, crowds, or hot temperatures.

 Buzz Lightyear meets at intermittent times during the afternoon hours.
 Make sure to check the times guide on the day of your visit.

 Tomorrowland offers quite a few counter and quick-service dining opportunities.
-There aren’t any table service locations, so nothing here will require a reservation.
+However, there aren’t any table service locations, so nothing here will require a reservation.

-Auntie Gravity’s Galactic Goodies is your ice cream stop here in the future offering sundaes, floats, and milkshakes.
+Auntie Gravity’s Galactic Goodies is your ice cream shop here in Tomorrowland.
+They offer sundaes, floats, and milkshakes.
 Here’s a preview of their menu.

-Cool Ship which is shown in the picture above sells churros and soft drinks.
+Cool Ship, shown in the picture below, sells churros and soft drinks.
 (Insider joke-there might be someone in charge of buying churros after you leave Laugh Floor.
 Just follow “that guy.”)

 Additionally, you’ll find a Joffrey’s Revive coffee location over toward Space Mountain in Tomorrowland.

 And there’s a pretzel and popcorn cart that is usually out and about.
-It seems they usually serve pretzels until early evening and then change over to popcorn.
+It seems the snack carts usually serve pretzels until early evening and then change over to popcorn.

 Like the rest of the lands, Tomorrowland offers some specific-themed shopping locations.